Realm of the Mad God: Development

 The game was originally created by Alex Carobus and Rob Shillingsburg, founders of Wild Shadow Studios, for indie game forum TIGSource's "Assemblee Competition" in October 2009, which limited the competitors to a very small sample of art resources.
 The developers described the aim of the game was to "shake things up by breaking as many MMO 'rules' as we could" It was noticed and received a good response from players, prompting the developers to work on a full game.
 The game was finally launched in a beta stage on January 10, 2010.

-An unorthodox method of development adopted at during the game's creation is to "skip the "private beta" and iterate rapidly with a public audience throughout the majority of the development phase."
-While this sometimes creates controversy within the game's forums, it provides rapid and constructive feedback to help shape the direction the game takes.
-The game's developers still use this method devs are active in releasing blog posts to communicate with the player base about where the game stands.

 Following the initial launch, Spry Fox joined the development team, helping bring the game to a full release out of beta on June 20, 2011.

 To help fund the game's development, optional microtransactions were added to the game, drawing a mixed response from players.
 The developers defended the microtransactions, saying "they seemed like the most convenient, customer-friendly way to pay for the game... those that passionately love the game, can spend as much as they want, helping us to grow the game over time."